morjaradat/401-data-structures-and-algorithms/challenge/Tree/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

-- Big O of Space is Big O of Time is
+- Big O of Space is Big O of Time is Big O(1)
 ## Solution
 <!-- Show how to run your code, and examples of it in action -->